 - Treating Hairy Cell Leukemia (HCL)

-A risk factor is something that affects a person's chance of getting a disease like cancer.
+A risk factor is anything that raises your chances of getting a disease like cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking, can be changed.
-Others, like a person’s age or family history, can’t be changed.
+Others, like your age or family history, can’t be changed.

-But risk factors don't tell us everything.
-Having a risk factor, or even many risk factors, doesn’t mean that you will get the disease.
-And some people who get the disease may not have had any known risk factors.
-Even if a person has a risk factor and develops cancer, it's often very hard to know how much that risk factor may have contributed to the cancer.
+But having a risk factor, or even many risk factors, doesn’t mean you will get the disease.
+And some people who get the disease may have few or no known risk factors.

 Getting older

 The risk of CLL goes up as you get older.
-About 9 out of 10 people with CLL are over age 50.
+The average age of people when they are diagnosed with CLL is around 70 years, and about 9 out of 10 people with CLL are over age 50.

 Having certain chemical exposures